 What is table of contents?

-In MS Word, table of contents is a powerful feature to make any report more attractive.
+In MS Word, table of contents (table contents) is a powerful feature to make any report more attractive.
 This feature is very much important for the writers especially to give a quick impression of the write-up to the readers.
-In addition, a table of contents guide the reader to reach the page of his/her desired topic.
+In addition, the reader can reach the page of his/her desired topic with the help of a table of contents.
 A table of contents usually consists of the titles, subtitles, headings, subheadings and their corresponding page numbers of the write-up.
-In this article, we’ll learn how to create titles, subtitles, headings and subheadings in a write-up, and finally how to create a table of contents using these titles, subtitles, headings and subheadings.
+We’ll learn from this article how to create headings, subheadings, titles, and subtitles in a write-up, and lastly how to create a table of contents using these titles, subtitles, headings and subheadings.

 How to create titles, subtitles, headings and subheadings?

 As a matter of fact, the writer is the only person who decides about the titles, subtitles, headings and subheadings of his write-up.
 Once the titles, subtitles, headings and subheadings are selected, he/she has to format them into the given options of the Styles ribbon of Home.
 Suppose you want to format any heading into Heading 1 of the Styles ribbon.
 To do this you have to format the heading according to your desired style.
 Once the heading is ready with your desired style, font, color, etc. just select it and click on the down arrow shown on the right-lower corner of the Styles ribbon or use (Alt+Ctrl+Shift+S) which will Show the Styles window.
 Go to the Heading 1.
 Click on the down arrow shown on the right edge of Heading 1.
 Click on Update Heading 1 to Match Selection.
 You just have restored your selected heading into Heading 1.
 You can select any heading you like and click on Heading 1 of Styles ribbon to set the same format.